Drunken Fireworks

 Drunken Fireworks is an audiobook novella written by Stephen King and read by Tim Sample released in June 2015.
 It is a humorous story that predominantly takes the form of a police statement given by the protagonist, Alden McCausland, to the Castle County police chief Andy Clutterbuck, followed by a closing conversation between Alden and the officers present.
-The story follows the McCausland's coming into "new money" and a developing yearly competition of one-upmanship dubbed the "Fourth of July Arms Race" with their old money neighbors across the lake, the Massimos, who may or may not be "connected".
+The story follows the McCauslands coming into "new money" and a developing yearly competition of one-upmanship dubbed the "Fourth of July arms race" with their old money neighbors across the lake, the Massimos, who may or may not be "connected".
 What starts as a friendly, competitive fireworks display competition escalates each year until it ends in disaster.

 The story was later published in print form as part of King's collection The Bazaar of Bad Dreams in November 2015.

 Plot

 At the Castle County police station, Alden McCausland, a blue-collar mechanic, recounts the events leading up to the night before.
 Years ago, McCausland's father purchased a cabin on Abenaki Lake as a second home.
 Being on the run-down west side, it was a fixer-upper from the start.
-Even after it was paid off, the family couldn't afford to fix it up much, and then Alden's father passed away.
+Even after it was paid off, the family couldn't afford to fix it up much, and then Alden's father died.
 Alden and "Ma" later received a substantial life insurance settlement, followed by a $250,000 winning scratch-off ticket.
-Over time, Ma and Alden fixed up the cabin, left their jobs in town, and moved in permanently—as well as drinking more frequently.
+Over time they fixed up the cabin, left their jobs in town, and moved in permanently—as well as drinking more frequently.